-Lindsay is a studio artist working out of Sparta, NJ.
+Lindsay is a studio artist and art administrator.
+In April 2018 she will assume the role of Executive Director of Touchstone Center for Crafts in Farmington, PA.
 She has most recently had her work featured on the pages of the new book Making Good, authored by Jacklyn Scott, Kristin Muller, and Tommy Simpson and published by Schiffer Books.
 Her work is in the permanent collection of the American Embassy in the Republic of Djibouti, The Museum of Art and Design in NYC, Yale University Art Gallery as well as other international collections.
 She currently has work on loan in the American Embassy in Bandar Seri Begawan and in the prestigious touring exhibition ‘Innovators and Legends; Generations in Textiles and Fibers”, which will be touring museums throughout the country for the next few years.
 Lindsay’s work has been featured on the cover of Metalsmith Magazine and on the pages of American Craft Magazine, FiberArts, Fiber Art Now, Surface Design Journal, and Shuttle, Spindle and Dyepot Magazine, FIBERARTS Design Book 7, 500 Baskets, etc..
-In 2005 she was awarded an Individual Creative Artists Fellowship by the Pennsylvania Council on the Arts, administered by the Mid Atlantic Arts Foundation.Lindsay has both a degree in Fine Arts and a degree in Arts Administration and divides her time between her studio and Peters Valley School of Craft, where she is currently Development Director.
+In 2005 she was awarded an Individual Creative Artists Fellowship by the Pennsylvania Council on the Arts, administered by the Mid Atlantic Arts Foundation.Lindsay has both a degree in Fine Arts and a degree in Arts Administration and will receive her MBA in May of 2018.

 "My current body of work focuses on transforming mundane materials into something extraordinary.
 I combine my love of textile techniques, fashion design and everyday materials to create works of texture and grace.
 Necklines, fasteners, ruffles, pleats and decoration of traditional costumes from around the globe inspire me.
 I draw from my own vocabulary to create interesting patterns and textures from various materials used in repetition.
 My aim is for the viewer to find the finished products both elegant and curious."